Foton Gratour V3: Xiangling V/ View V3/ View V5

 The Foton Xiangling V had a cargo bed in a size of 2100mm/1560mm/360mm.

 Piaggio Porter (NP6)

 Piaggio presented the second generation Piaggio Porter codenamed NP6 in January 2021.
 The new model is built together with Foton Group and is derived from the Foton Gratour V3.
 The main vehicle body is based on the post-facelift variant while the front bumper and grilles were completely redesigned and reengineering by Piaggio to be approved according to European emissions and safety standards.
-Production takes place in the Piaggio factory in Pontedera.
+Production takes place in the Piaggio factory in Pontedera (Italy).